Pressio/pressio4py/docs/pages/tutorials/tutorial1.md

 y_{fom} = \phi y_{rom}
 @f]
 where @f$\phi@f$ is a matrix (for the time being, assume it constant).
-A linear decoder in pressio implements this linear mapping.
+A linear decoder in pressio4py implements this linear mapping.
-Since it is linear, the Jacobian of the mapping is:
+Due to the linearity, the Jacobian of the mapping is:
 @f[
 \frac{d y_{fom}}{d y_{rom}} = \phi.
 @f]